rupl/chrisruppel.com/_posts/travel/2015-12-12-bus-from-hanoi-to-laos.md

 With all of that behind us and visas certified, we got back on our cramped, overstuffed bus and proceeded to finish the remaining bumpy 26km into Laos.

 We were so utterly relieved when we got to Muang Khua, a wonderful little town in the mountains.
 But more on that later!

+<ins class="update" datetime="2015-12-16"><p><strong>Update 2015-12-16:</strong> After a few days of hanging out in Muang Khua and thumbing through the Lonely Planet for Laos, we found a small but very funny note about this town.
+It says "if you came from Vietnam via bus.. relax, you're in Laos now."
+Glad to know we're not the only ones who've felt this way!</p></ins>

+{% include gallery.html gallery=page.gallery2 %}